davidedc/The-strangest-things-in-your-pics/readme.md

 This will process all the images in the ```./images1/``` directory.

-The output looks like this:
+The output looks like this (see the file name, the recognised object and the "word corpus" count of that word):
 <br>
 <img src="https://raw.githubusercontent.com/davidedc/The-strangest-things-in-your-pics/master/readmeFileImages/theProcessLooksLikeThis.png" width="236px"/>
 <br>